jeremy-collette/smartpianoclient-python/README.md

 # smartpianoclient-python

+**NOTE: Please note this project is still in alpha phase.
+Some features may be incomplete and/or may not meet quality standards.
+Show your support by reporting and/or fixing bugs.**

+**NOTE: This repository contains the smartpiano Python _client_.
+If you're looking for the smartpiano server Arduino codebase, please see the [smartpiano](https://github.com/jeremy-collette/smartpiano) repository.**

 smartpiano is a free & open-source project that lights up keys on a piano or digital keyboard to play a selected MIDI song.
 This is achieved using a PC running a smartpiano client, an Arduino running the smartpiano server, and a strip of LEDs which are placed on the instrument.
 This repository contains the source code for the Python smartpiano client.

 ## License